Benedict-Johnson/GNN-Fraud/README.md

 The GNN achieved strong separation between fraudulent and legitimate transactions and improved detection of relational fraud patterns.

+---

 ## 🎯 Fraud Risk Scoring

 Each transaction receives a risk score between:

-- 0 → low fraud probability
+- `0` → Low fraud probability
-- 1 → high fraud probability
+- `1` → High fraud probability

 High-risk transactions are then passed to the LLM explanation layer for investigation summaries.

+---

 ## 🤖 LLM Fraud Investigation Layer